-- Cheapest neighborhoods for renters in Albuquerque include Crestview Bluff, Pat Hurley, and Riverview Heights where rents average $668 per month.
+- Neighborhoods in Albuquerque with the most affordable rents include Crestview Bluff, Pat Hurley, and Riverview Heights where rents run $681 per month.

 There are a number of ways that real estate investors can analyze different markets across the U.S. to determine the potential demand for rental property.
 Among these various tools are monitoring the historical change in local housing prices and the affordability of housing in each market.